top of page

 Chinook salmon, and will relate these to novel toxicological endpoints. regulators and environmental managers to design more effective tools to monitor and mitigate contaminant impacts on salmon populations.
 In collaboration with Raincoast Conservation Foundation, Environment & Climate Change, MetroVancouver, and Tsawwassen First Nation this project will enable the development and implementation of effective controls that contribute to reducing the inputs of contaminants of concern into the habitat of Fraser Chinook populations and endangered SRKW.

-Relevant Lab Members – Bonnie Lo (PhD), Carys Gallilee (Co-op), Hasnah Nathani (Co-op)
+Relevant Lab Members – Bonnie Lo (PhD)

 bottom of page